Magnific86/sobes-topics/README.md

-I want ti create my first full-stack app and save data on MongoDB
+I want to create my first full-stack app and save data on MongoDB